Safety Glass: Polycarbonate, Plexiglass, & Acrylic Sheets and Bullet-Resistant Glass

 BGS Glass Service offers a full range of polycarbonate sheets and other plastics materials for your specific Waukesha glass system installations.
 The name LEXAN has been synonymous with high-strength, durability, and clarity for many decades and it is available for purchase through BGS Glass Service.

 Troublesome vandals?
 Polycarbonate (often known by the brand name Lexan) and acrylic (a.k.a.
 Plexiglass or Lucite) are high-quality ways to cut down on broken windows in Milwaukee.
-Because of its high-impact durability, some versions of polycarbonate are ideal bullet-resistant option for retail outlets in high-crime Milwaukee areas.
-Repair your broken windows with acrylic to protect against vandalism to your Milwaukee storefront.
+Because of its high-impact durability, some versions of polycarbonate are ideal bullet-resistant option for retail outlets in high-crime Milwaukee areas, including convenience stores, banks, and check cashing businesses.
+Repair your broken windows with acrylic to protect against vandalism to your storefront.

 Milwaukee Area Bullet-Resistant Glass Installation